GoogleCloudPlatform/pgadapter/README.md

 We also publish a [distroless Docker image](https://github.com/GoogleContainerTools/distroless) for PGAdapter under the tag `gcr.io/cloud-spanner-pg-adapter/pgadapter-distroless`.
-This Docker image also runs PGAdapter as a non-root user.
+This Docker image runs PGAdapter as a non-root user.

 ```shell
 docker pull gcr.io/cloud-spanner-pg-adapter/pgadapter-distroless